lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

                 xmlfilename = url.rsplit('/', 1)[-1]
                 code.writestr(xmlfilename, data)

 Once we have the zip folders, we need to extract all the files in a folder with the same name as the zip folder.
-Each file in the Scotland folder [has the hygiene descriptor under the *EstablishmentDetail/RatingValue* branch](http://ratings.food.gov.uk/OpenDataFiles/FHRS760en-GB.xml), whereas the files for the rest of the UK [have the hygiene score under the *EstablishmentDetail/Scores/Hygiene* branch](http://ratings.food.gov.uk/OpenDataFiles/FHRS250en-GB.xml).
+Each file in the Scotland folder [has the hygiene descriptor under the *RatingValue* tag](http://ratings.food.gov.uk/OpenDataFiles/FHRS760en-GB.xml), whereas the files for the rest of the UK [have the hygiene score under the *Hygiene* tag](http://ratings.food.gov.uk/OpenDataFiles/FHRS250en-GB.xml).
 So, we need to loop through each file and get hold of these values.